The weak tracial Rokhlin property for finite group actions on simple C*-algebras: Crossed products

-To prove \eqref{thmclass1_it9}, let $\mathcal{C}$ denote the class of simple separable nuclear $\mathcal{Z}$-absorbing C*-algebras.
+\begin{proof} Let $\mathcal{C}$ denote the class of simple separable nuclear $\mathcal{Z}$-absorbing C*-algebras.
 By \cite[Corollary~3.2]{TW07}, $\mathcal{Z}$-stability is preserved under Morita equivalence in the class of separable C*-algebras.
 Moreover, by \cite[Theorem~3.15]{HRW07}, nuclearity is preserved under Morita equivalence.
-Thus the class $\mathcal{C}$ satisfies \eqref{propcross_1} in \autoref{propcross}.
-On the other hand, \cite[Corollary~5.7]{Hirshberg} implies that the class $\mathcal{C}$ also satisfies \eqref{propcross_2} in \autoref{propcross}.
-Therefore, by \autoref{propcross} the class $\mathcal{C}$ is preserved under taking crossed products by finite group actions of with the tracial Rokhlin property.
-The corresponding result about $A^{\alpha}$ holds by noting that $A\rtimes _{\alpha} G$ and $A^{\alpha}$ are Morita equivalent (and separable). \end{proof}
+Thus the class $\mathcal{C}$ satisfies \eqref{propcross_1} in Proposition~\ref{propcross}.
+On the other hand, \cite[Corollary~5.7]{Hirshberg} implies that the class $\mathcal{C}$ also satisfies \eqref{propcross_2} in Proposition~\ref{propcross}.
+Therefore, by Proposition~\ref{propcross} the class $\mathcal{C}$ is preserved under taking crossed products by finite group actions of with the tracial Rokhlin property.
+The corresponding result about $A^{\alpha}$ holds by noting that $A^{\alpha}$ is a full corner of $A\rtimes _{\alpha} G$. \end{proof}

+\begin{rem} There are some other classes of simple C*-algebras which are preserved under taking crossed products and fixed point algebras by finite group actions with the weak tracial Rokhlin property.
+For example, the class of simple purely infinite C*-algebras (by \cite[Theorem~3]{Je95}), the class of simple C*-algebras with Property~(SP) (by the nonunital version of \cite[Theorem~4.2]{JO98}), and the class of simple tracially $\mathcal{Z}$-absorbing C*-algebras \cite{AGJP17}. \end{rem}